pmartinezarbizu/pairwiseAdonis/README.md

 			The function returns adjusted p-values using p.adjust().
 It does not accept interaction between factors neither strata.

 # pairwise.adonis2
 This function accept a model formula like in adonis from vegan.
 You can use interaction between factors and also strata.
-For pairwise comparison,a list of unique pairwise combination of factors is produced, then for each pairwise combination following objects are reduced accordingly to include only cases of the pair:
+For pairwise comparison a list of unique pairwise combination of factors is produced, then for each pair following objects are reduced accordingly to include only the subset of cases belonging to the pair:

 - the left hand side of the formula (dissimilarity matrix or community matrix)